-- Collaborate with other local businesses to create special offers - Showcase local art and food - Share your favourite places and stories - Give visitors "insider knowledge". such as a hidden gem little-known facts.
-Help visitors to join and feel like part of the community - Try to tailor experiences different audiences such families or young couples - Collaborate with other local businesses to create experiences packages e.g. foraging events, dark experiences or walking/food events
+- Collaborate with other local businesses to create special offers - Showcase local art and food - Share your favourite places and stories - Give visitors "insider knowledge", such as a hidden gem or or little-known facts.
+Help visitors to join in and feel like part of the community - Tailor experiences to different audiences such as families or young couples - Collaborate with other local businesses to create experience or packages e.g. foraging events, dark sky experiences or walking/food events